 “When we started, there were two, three pizzerias in Bondi,” Terzini tells Broadsheet.
 “Now, they’re everywhere and everyone is doing the same crap.
 It almost became unbearable – we were just doing the same thing as everyone.”

 The fact that D’Elia’s name was still on the door didn’t help matters.
 So, when Mitch Orr closed Acme, his boundary-pushing pasta restaurant in Rushcutters Bay, earlier this year, Terzini pounced.
-Orr is now head chef at CicciaBella, which opened on the weekend in the space formerly occupied by Da Orazio.
+Orr is now head chef at CicciaBella, in the space formerly occupied by Da Orazio.
 There, he’s cooking healthy southern-Italian food, and has brought along the rebellious streak he’s become known for.

 “He’s got a really nice touch, I always felt,” says Terzini.
 “Plus … he’s got an Italian style of cooking in him.
 And Mitch is really healthy, he does yoga.
 I wanted CicciaBella to be a reflection of southern Italy, the Adriatic coast.
 Broad beans on the table with a little olive oil takes a bit of courage.
 Mitch has that courage.
 He’s the perfect chef for what I wanted to achieve.
 And this is the right time of his career; it’s something with a little bit more stablilty, a bit more support structure for him.
 It just ended up being a really good fit.”

 Terzini says Da Orazio had become an “in-and-out” venue.
 People would come in, eat two pizzas and leave by 8pm.
 He’s hoping CicciaBella will be different – a place where people will linger over several plates of food and a few glasses of wine.
 “Da Orazio was designed to be a pizzeria – pizza being the main focus, the food second focus.
 CicciBella is the opposite,” he says.